flowmobile/add_to_gallery/README.md

 ## Permissions

-This plugin **does not** manage permissions for you. _By excluding permissions from our plugin we have created a simple, reliable plugin._

-That said, you need the following permissions in your app:
+You need the following permissions in your app:

 * **iOS**
   * `NSPhotoLibraryUsageDescription`